Ask what you could have done differently.

 Thank them for being willing to meet and share with you.

 It’s not easy for people who are struggling with you to get together.
 Especially if you are a pastor.
 Sometimes they are angry with you.
-But often people who have left a church are hurting and it’s painful for them to share their offenses.
+But often people who are leaving church are hurting and it’s painful for them to share their offenses.
 At any rate, thank them for being willing to meet.

 Affirm their new church.